A Novel Parameterization for Rapid Cooling in Supernova Remnants, with applications to the Pa 30 nebula: Numerical Methods

 We consider a constant CSM density with small density perturbations distributed uniformly throughout in order to allow the development of fluid instabilities that would occur in nature.
 We model the circumstellar density in the domain as

-The values of $A$ and $k$ were chosen to be consistent with low-amplitude perturbations, as in \citealt{mandal_measurement_2024}.
+The values of $A$ and $k$ were chosen to be consistent with low-amplitude perturbations, as in \citealt{mandal_3d_2023}.
 In that study, the growth of instabilities and structures was found to be independent of the seeded perturbations in the density, for small $A$.
+This is also demonstrated in \citealt{duffell_rayleightaylor_2017} where the turbulent energy fraction is shown to be independent as well.
+In \autoref{append: pert seed} we explicitly test the effect of the perturbation strength to demonstrate that it has no effect on the growth of the RTI fingers.
+In particular, we find the mixing layer width, and therefore formation and structure of the RTI fingers, is not substantially affected by the value of $A$.

 We track the distribution of the ejecta and CSM by using a passive scalar where $X = 1$ for pure ejecta and $X=0$ for pure CSM.
 Once the ejecta density falls below the CSM density, we assume the material at radii after this point as pure CSM.